-The UK was set to introduce a controversial new law regarding taxation of international online gaming operators.
+The UK was set to introduce a controversial new law regarding taxation of international online betting operators.
 They will now postpone the new Point of Consumption licensing system as the Gibraltar Betting and Gaming Association puts forward a challenge to the new system.

 The GBGA is upholding a complaint based on the fact that they see this new licensing system as being ‘unlawful’.
 The complaint was made in August.
 In response, the UK Department for Culture, Media and Sport has postponed the implementation of the new system.
-They have not done this, they say, due to any doubts about the legality of the system, but rather to give the judge overseeing the case time to reach his judgement without the pressure to reach his decision by the original planned date of implementation of the system.
-That date was set to be 1st October, but the DCMS is satisfied with postponing for one month, until the 1st of November this year.
+They have not done this, they say, due to any doubts about the legality of the system, but rather to give the judge overseeing the case time to reach his judgment without the pressure to reach his decision by the originally planned date of implementation of the system.
+That date was set to be 1st October, but the DCMS is satisfied with postponing for one month until the 1st of November this year.

 Renee is an international analyst and journalist specializing in covering legal developments and legislative efforts in regulated online betting markets world wide.